 HAWAII ON A BUDGET TIP #1: CONSIDER THE CHEAPEST TIME TO VISIT HAWAII

-The time of year that you choose to travel will have a significant impact on the cost of your trip, not only for your airfare but for lodging and airfare as well.
+Once you have chosen the best Hawaiian island for your family, the time of year that you choose to travel will have a significant impact on the cost of your trip, not only for your airfare but for lodging and activities as well.
 Hawaii is beautiful all year round but there are certain times of year when hotter weather or increased rainfall could affect your itinerary.
 However, if you know what to expect and plan for it, you will find great value in the increased savings and lighter crowds on the beautiful beaches and hiking trails.

 Because Hawaii is such a family friendly destination, the cheapest time to visit would be during the school year with the exception of school holidays.
 January-May tends to offer many opportunities for airfare specials, with the exception of Spring Break, which tends to be mid-March as well as Easter Week if it falls separately in April.
 These first few months of the year also bring increased chance of rain, but typically the south side of the islands are the drier side and a better choice for lodging if you would like the greatest chance of sunshine.
 The North Shore will offer larger waves, which will not be safe for snorkeling and swimming, but will give you the opportunity to watch the surfers soaking it up.